What Is the CMS 5-Star Rating for Nursing Homes and Why Does it Matter?

-Unlike traditional nursing homes or skilled nursing communities in Austin, TX, Querencia establishes a higher standard of excellence for Medicare-certified care.
+Unlike traditional nursing homes or skilled nursing facilities in Austin, TX, Querencia establishes a higher standard of excellence for 5-Star Medicare-certified care.
 Registered nurses and licensed practical nurses are available around-the-clock, working directly with residents, physicians and family members to ensure each care plan addresses the needs and preferences of the individual.
 Even the slightest changes are tracked and implemented in this highly responsive environment—providing a tailored experience you won’t find at standalone care communities in the area.

 Our Real Food First© program is a multifaceted initiative providing high-quality meals for all residents, no matter their needs.
 To learn how we’ve integrated this program into our skilled nursing menus, download our detailed guide.

-To learn more about skilled nursing in Austin, TX, available on a direct-entry basis with no upfront entrance fee required, complete the contact form on this page.
+To learn more about our skilled nursing facility in Austin, TX, available on a direct-entry basis with no upfront entrance fee required, complete the contact form on this page.

 Skilled nursing is appropriate for people with medical needs requiring the specialized care delivered by round-the-clock licensed nurses and therapists.
 Most often, candidates for long-term skilled nursing have an ongoing health condition or permanent disability.
 They may be affected by chronic illness or the natural symptoms of advanced age.